ev3dev/ev3dev.github.io/docs/tutorials/connecting-to-the-internet-via-usb.md

         guide).
         {% include screenshot.html source="/images/windows/8/local-area-connection-properties-sharing-with-extra-selection.png" %}
         {: class="alert alert-info"}

+        <span class="glyphicon glyphicon-warning-sign" aria-hidden="true"></span>
+        Windows Internet Connection Sharing is temperamental.
+Sometimes it just stops working for no reason.
+If this happens, just turn it off (by unchecking *Allow other...* and clicking *OK*) and then turn it back on.
+It should start working again.
+        {: class="alert alert-warning"}

     10. Click *OK* when you are done and close the status window as well.
 Windows will automatically reconfigure your other network connections.